 - Ensuring that the results of research or experimental data are represented honestly;

 Academic integrity is the guiding principle for all student assessment; from taking exams, making oral presentations, or writing assignments; dissertations or theses for assessment.

 Academic misconduct occurs when the principles and values of academic integrity are not adhered to and will often include an attempt by a student to gain an unfair advantage in assessment.
 Academic misconduct includes: plagiarism; collusion; breach of examination regulations; fabrication of data; impersonation of others, or the commissioning of work for assessment.
 The University takes any allegation of academic misconduct extremely seriously.

-Each College will have its own Academic Integrity Officers who are responsible for dealing with College-level cases (first offences).
+Each Faculty/School will have its own Academic Integrity Officers who are responsible for dealing with Faculty/School-level cases (first offences).

 Academic misconduct is defined as committing any act whereby a person may attempt to obtain for himself/herself, or for another person, an unpermitted advantage.
 This applies whether candidates act alone or in conjunction with another/others.
 An action or actions shall be deemed to fall within this definition whether occurring during, or in relation to, a formal examination, a piece of coursework, or any other form of assessment undertaken in pursuit of an academic or professional qualification at Swansea University.

 - introduce into an examination room any unauthorised form of material such as a book, manuscript, data or loose papers, information obtained via an electronic device or any source of unauthorised information;